-Diversion Channels and Perimeter Ditch-Diversion channels around the disposal cell, and the perimeter ditch along the south side of the site, are armored with riprap and were in good condition (PL-4, PL-5, and PL-6).
+Diversion Channels and Perimeter Ditch-Diversion channels around the disposal cell and the perimeter ditch along the south side of the site are armored with riprap and were in good condition.
 No indications of diminished rock durability were noted.
 Woody vegetation in the diversion ditches continues to be controlled by cutting and spraying.

 Other Areas on Site-Thick grass covers the area surrounding the disposal cell.
 The grass extends beyond the security fence to the north and east as far as the bank of Chartiers Creek.
 The grass inside the site boundary was in excellent condition.
-It is mowed and mulched in accordance with the LTSP.
-Vegetation management continues to be dramatically improved.
-The combination of spraying and mowing has greatly reduced the extent of noxious and invasive weeds on site.
-Lessons-learned opportunities in vegetation management are resulting in continuous improvements to the herbaceous cover at the site.
-In-the-field discussions with vegetation management personnel during the inspections continue to improve the efficiency and effectiveness of vegetation management activities (PL-7).
+It is mowed in accordance with the LTSP.
+Vegetation management continues to be successfully implemented.
+Control of invasive species identified through physical site inspections, combined with mowing the grassland for weed control, has proven to be effective.

 Site Perimeter-Chartiers Creek is an active, meandering waterway that abuts the east, north, and west portions of the site.
-As a result of flooding in past years, particularly in 2004, the creek cut into the bank and required a series of stream bank stabilization efforts.
+As a result of flooding in past years, particularly in 2004, the creek cut into the bank and resulted in a series of stream bank stabilization efforts.
 Both the Borough of Canonsburg and DOE funded the work.
-NRC representatives evaluated the plans and concurred in the work.
+NRC representatives evaluated the plans and concurred on the work.

 In 2001, the Chartiers Creek bank along Area C was reconstructed to stop slumping.
 In 2004, inspectors found that floodwater eroded the stream bank.
 Approximately 100 feet of reconstructed stream bank was damaged downstream from the Strabane Avenue Bridge, and 200 feet was damaged upstream from the railroad bridge.
 Floodwater cut laterally into the bank and scoured behind the riprap and fabric in places.
-DOE notified NRC, performed a follow-up inspection of the damage, and developed recommendations for creek bank repair along Area C. NRC concurred in the recommendations, and in April 2005 repairs were made (scoured areas along Area C were filled with riprap to restore the creek bank profile).
+DOE notified NRC, performed a follow-up inspection of the damage, and developed recommendations for creek bank repair along Area C. NRC concurred on the recommendations, and in April 2005 repairs were made (scoured areas along Area C were filled with riprap to restore the creek bank profile).
 Shrub and forb seed was broadcast to further stabilize the bank with vegetation.
 In 2006, the area between perimeter signs P7 and P8 was stabilized, and in 2008, the area between perimeter sign P8 and Strabane Avenue Bridge was stabilized.
 The stabilization work consisted of cutting back the slope of the creek bank and armoring the toe with riprap keyed into bedrock.
 Geotextile fabric underlies the riprap.
 Above the riprap, stabilization matting and new plantings of live fascines protect the slope.

-In 2009, reseeding and the planting of large (greater than 2-inch diameter saplings took place within the area that was regraded in 2008 as part of a Stream Bank Stabilization Project (PL-8).
-The trees were planted under a third-party Office of Legacy Management grant.
-Several of the trees planted in 2009 did not survive and were replaced with healthy trees in 2010.
+In 2009, reseeding and the planting of large saplings (greater than 2 inches in diameter) took place within the area that was regraded in 2008 as part of a stream bank stabilization project.
+The trees were planted under a third-party DOE Office of Legacy Management grant.
+Several of the trees planted in 2009 did not survive and were replaced with healthy trees in 2010, which continue to do well.
+The stream bank stabilization project dramatically changed the look of the site.
+There is a sharp contrast between the riprap-armored south bank of Chartiers Creek (where vegetation growth is managed) and the unarmored north bank (where vegetation growth is not managed) (PL-5).

 Outlying Area-The predominant land use near the site is residential and commercial.
-The area outward, for a distance of approximately 0.25 mile, was visually inspected for development or changes in land use that might affect the safety or security of the site.
-No new development or changes in land use were observed.
-Former Tract 117, southeast of Strabane Avenue, was sold and transferred in 2009.
+The area outward, for a distance of approximately 0.25 mile, was visually inspected.
+No new development or changes in land use were observed that would affect the safety or security of the site.